 How to build a successful SharePoint taxonomy

-This article is part of the July 2009 issue of SharePoint taxonomies that stand the test of time
+This article is part of the SharePoint Insider issue of July 2009

-Build a SharePoint site taxonomy that will last with core business functions as the foundation.
+Avoid common pitfalls and build a SharePoint taxonomy that will last, with core business functions as the foundation.

 Mine usage data with SharePoint’s in-the-box analytics tool to collect statistics on search queries and more